 5- Great games to play with your dog or puppy are Fetch and Retrieve.
 Also the commands Take-it/Drop it should be taught.

-6- If your dog shows dog-dog aggression over toy, eventually you will need to work on this too.
+6- If your dog shows dog - dog aggression over toys, eventually you will need to work on this too.
 The idea will be to reward your pet ONLY if he shows calm body signs when approached by this other animal.

-This is a sample step-by-step-guide, you will most likely need to change it depending on your situation.
+This is a sample step-by-step-guide to solve dog aggression over toys, you will most likely need to change it depending on your situation.
 I want to give you an idea of how to approach the problem but you will adapt it to your particular case.